 More Tips From Animalist

-The following video, courtesy of Discovery Channel’s Animalist, is a must-watch before you bring baby home.
+The following video, courtesy of Discovery Channel’s Animalist, is a must-watch before you bring your new baby home.

 Dogs And Newborns Can Work For Sure

 As expecting or new parents, it can be stressful to think about introducing baby to dog.
 But with careful planning, behavior modification and patience, your “children” can all live happily together in the same home.
 Dogs and newborns can start developing a bond early on that will last a lifetime (we also have an article about how you can better bond with your new dog).
 If you’re looking to add a furry friend to your household and don’t know which breed to get, check out our article on family-friendly dogs.

 What tips do you have for expecting families when introducing dog to baby?